colincorkerton/tomandvan.com/src/pages/index.md

 templateKey: index-page
 title: Tom and Van
 image: /img/2-tom-leaning-on-bonnet.jpg
-heading: Great coffee with a
+heading: This is a Heading no 1
 subheading: 'Van Sizes are:'
 mainpitch:
-  title: Why Kaldi
+  title: Why Tom and Van
-  description: >
+  description: |
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    While your items are in Tom's care they are fully insured.
+    Tom is a man of his word.
+He does what he says at the price that he quotes.
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,